HUJI-Deep/Long-Term-Memory-of-Deep-RNNs/README.md

 # Comments
 - The code of scoRNN.py is taken from  https://github.com/SpartinStuff/scoRNN.
-We strongly recommend you to read their paper - Scaled Cayley Orthogonal Recurrent Network (scoRNN) Cell - https://arxiv.org/abs/1707.09520.
+We strongly recommend you to read their paper - "Orthogonal Recurrent Neural Networks with Scaled Cayley Transform" - https://arxiv.org/abs/1707.09520.

 # Command line Examples
 Our results can be reproduced by running each experiment k times with the k appropriate configurations.